Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Credit where credit is due

 Building credit takes time.
-While we’ve outlined a few habits to improve your credit score faster – like disputing credit report errors and becoming an authorized user – remember that it’s a process.
-Celebrate the little victories on the way, and stay focused for the long haul.
-In time, you’ll have your credit score in a healthier spot, making financing life’s bigger purchases easier.
+While we’ve highlighted a few habits to improve your credit score faster, like getting a secured credit card and becoming an authorized user, establishing credit is a process.
+In time, you’ll have your credit score in a healthier spot, making it easier to finance life’s big purchases.

-Ready to start your credit journey with a card like Credit Builder?
-Here’s how Credit Builder can help build you credit.
+Ready to start your credit journey?
+Here’s everything you need to know about how Credit Builder can help you establish credit fast.

 Chime Credit Builder Secured Visa® Credit Card